Thematic Areas: Inclusion and Youth | SDGs and Greening TVET | Innovation and Future of TVET | Private Sector Engagement

 The presentations were followed by an interactive and lively discussion between participants who shared their concerns and spoke of the challenges the water sector faces.

-Read the report on the Webinar here
+Report on the National Webinar

 The video recording of the webinar is available below.